 7. Register with the Dutch Tax and Customs Administration

-Employers are generally required to pay payroll tax in the Netherlands, as well as VAT, so it is important to register with the International Office of the Dutch Tax and Customs Administration.
+Employers generally must pay payroll tax in the Netherlands, as well as VAT.
+It is important to register with the International Office of the Dutch Tax and Customs Administration.

-Employers are required to file payroll tax returns and keep records.
-Once an employer has registered with the Tax and Customs Administration, he or she will receive an invitation to file a tax return.
-It is also important to check whether the employees qualify for the 30 percent ruling.
+Employers must file payroll tax returns and keep records.
+Once an employer has registered with the Tax and Customs Administration, they receive an invitation to file a tax return.
+It is also important to check whether the employees qualify for the 30% ruling in the Netherlands.

 8. Determine if a Collective Labour Agreement applies